pjevic/fast-react-pizza/README.md

 ---

-#### Key Points:
+#### 🔑 Key Points

-1. **Declarative Routes**: Routes are defined as an array of objects.
+- **Declarative Routes**: Routes are defined as an array of objects.
-2. **Centralized Configuration**: All routing logic is centralized for clarity and maintainability.
+- **Centralized Configuration**: All routing logic is centralized for clarity and maintainability.
-3. **Flexible Features**: This setup is ready to incorporate loaders, actions, and fetchers as the app grows.
+- **Flexible Features**: This setup is ready to incorporate loaders, actions, and fetchers as the app grows.

 > For more information, see the [React Router Documentation](https://reactrouter.com/home/).